isabella232/vscode-zig/README.md

 - `zig.build.getLastTargetOrPrompt`: if a previous target was used this skips parsing the build targets and just runs it, else it is that same as `zig.build.getTargets`

 Note that `zig` must be in your `PATH`!

+## Multi-Command Macros
+These settings allow you to create command sequence as one command and bind a key to run them or use the command palette (via the "Multi command: Execute multi command" entry).
+Commands are defined in your `settings.json` file in the `zig.multiCommand.commands` array.

+See the [documentation](MULTI_COMMAND.md) for details on use.